General Registration & Season Information

 Are there Scholarships Available?

 The Riptide believes that every child who is interested should have the opportunity to play lacrosse regardless of financial circumstances.
 We will make our best effort to offer financial assistance to players in need and have set aside funds for that purpose.
-Requests may be directed in confidence to the Club President or Club Manager
+Please fill in our Financial Aid Request form if you would like to request financial assistance.

 What Is Your Refund Policy?